Urinary tract infections (UTIs)

 - wet the bed or wet themselves

-See a GP if:
+Treatment from a GP

 It's important to finish the whole course of antibiotics, even if you start to feel better.

-- take paracetamol – you can give children liquid paracetamol
+- you can give children liquid paracetamol

 It may also help to avoid having sex until you feel better.